 Number of customers with ACV greater than \$1 million.
-We count the total number of customers with annualized contract value, or ACV greater than \$1 million as of the end of the period.
-We had 272 and 187 customers with ACV greater than \$1 million as of June 30, 2016 and 2015, respectively.
+We count the total number of customers with annualized contract value, or ACV, greater than \$1 million as of the end of the period.
+We had 301 and 203 customers with ACV greater than \$1 million as of September 30, 2016 and 2015, respectively.
 For purposes of customer count, a customer is defined as an entity with a unique Dunn & Bradstreet Global Ultimate, or GULT, Data Universal Numbering System, or DUNS, and an active subscription contract as of the measurement date.
 The DUNS number is a global standard for business identification and tracking.
-We will make exceptions for holding companies, government entities and other organizations for which the GULT, in our judgment, does not accurately represent the ServiceNow customer.
+We make exceptions for holding companies, government entities and other organizations for which the GULT, in our judgment, does not accurately represent the ServiceNow customer.
 For example, while all U.S. government agencies roll up to "Government of the United States" under the GULT, we count each government agency that we contract with as a separate customer.
 Our customer count is subject to adjustments for acquisitions, spin-offs and other market activity.
 Previously disclosed number of customers with ACV greater than \$1 million as well as our average contract term calculations are restated to allow for comparability.

 G2K customer count.
 The Global 2000, or G2K, customer count is defined as the total number of G2K companies in our customer base as of the end of the period.
 The Forbes Global 2000 is an annual ranking of the top 2000 public companies in the world by Forbes magazine.
 The ranking is based on a mix of four metrics: sales, profit, assets, and market value.
 The Forbes Global 2000 is updated annually in the second quarter of the calendar year.
 Current and prior period G2K customer counts are based on the most recent list for comparability purposes.
 We adjust the G2K count for acquisitions, spin-offs and other market activity to ensure the G2K customer count is accurately captured.
 For example, we add a G2K customer when a G2K company that is not our customer acquires a company in our existing customer base that is not a G2K company.
 When we enter into a contract with a G2K parent company, or any of its related subsidiaries, or any combination of entities within a G2K company, we count only one G2K customer.
-We do not count further penetration into entities within the G2K as a new customer in the G2K customer count.
-Our G2K customer count also excludes Express customers.
+We do not count further penetration into entities within a given G2K as a new customer in the G2K customer count.
+Our G2K customer count also excludes customers that have only purchased our Express product offering, which is our entry-level IT service management solution.

-Our G2K customer count based on the most recent Forbes Global 2000 list and adjusted for acquisitions, spin-offs and other market activity was 681 and 577 as of June 30, 2016 and 2015, respectively.
+Our G2K customer count was 705 and 607 as of September 30, 2016 and 2015, respectively.

 Average ACV per G2K customer.
 We calculate average ACV for our G2K customers by taking cumulative ACV from G2K customers as of the end of the period divided by cumulative count of G2K customers as of the end of the period.
-Our average ACV per G2K customer was approximately \$941,000 and \$808,000 as of June 30, 2016 and 2015, respectively.
+Our average ACV per G2K customer was approximately \$997,000 and \$828,000 as of September 30, 2016 and 2015, respectively.